bombbomb/bombbomb-javascript-openapi/docs/PromptsApi.md

 var id = "id_example"; // String | The id of the prompt.

 var choice = "choice_example"; // String | The users' selection.
-Can be: WithVideo, WithEmail, Cancel
+Can be: WithVideo, WithEmail, Cancel, Restore, Reset, Manual

 var opts = {
   'videoId': "videoId_example", // String | The id of the video.
-  'emailId': "emailId_example" // String | The id of the video.
+  'emailId': "emailId_example", // String | The id of the email.
-};
+  'subject': "subject_example" // String | The subject of the email };

 var callback = function(error, data, response) {